How to Pass the Ontario Real Estate Exam

 Knowing the material and performing under time pressure are different skills.
 Before your exam, take full timed practice exams so the pacing becomes familiar: settle into a rhythm, flag the questions that need a second look, and keep moving instead of burning minutes on one hard scenario.
 ExamPass Test Mode runs timed, exam-style sessions and scores them at the end, with a full question-by-question review.

-A wrong answer is only expensive if you make it twice.
-After each practice session, review why each miss was a miss, then re-drill those questions until you get them right on the first try.
 ExamPass tracks this for you: the Progress page shows how you are doing module by module, and the drill feature rebuilds practice sets from the questions you previously missed.
 The readiness estimate is an honest signal of where you stand, not a guarantee of any result.

-When to start
+When should you start studying?

-Start practicing as soon as the course content allows, not in a panic the week before.
+Start practising as soon as the course content allows, not in a panic the week before.
 If your exam is close, concentrate on the high-value topics above, take at least one full timed practice exam, and spend your remaining time reviewing explanations rather than rereading notes.
 If you have had a tough first attempt, the guide on why students fail maps the usual causes to fixes.

 See courses and pricing